 Sure, they may fill up its water bowl and feed it once in a while, and they’re bound to love playing with it and stroking it.
 But don’t cave in to kiddie pressure for a kitten unless you’re absolutely sure that you, the adult, can take responsibility for it.

 If you let it eat from the table while you have a meal, it will be trying to steal your food every dinnertime.
 That stops being cute and starts being bothersome quite quickly.
 Plus, some human foods, such as onions and chocolate, are poisonous to cats, so you should stick to providing special kitten or cat food.
-Make sure you have to cover any accidents!

 If you know you’ll be out of the house for long periods, for example to go to work, then arrange for a cat sitter to come round during the day.
 Better still, get two kittens to keep each other company – you know you want to!